 1. Gather Key Information

 Principal: This is the amount of money borrowed.
-When you’re calculating APR, you can think of principal as the price of the car minus your down payment and the value of a trade-in vehicle (if you did trade one in).
+When you’re calculating APR, you can think of car loan principal as the price of the car minus your down payment and the value of a trade-in vehicle (if you did trade one in).
 Interest Rate: This represents the percentage charged on top of the principal each year.
 In your DIY calculation, this may be an estimated value.
+The best interest rate on a car loan can be as low as 0%.
 Loan Term: This is the length of the auto loan, usually expressed in months or years.
 You may want to learn more about the average car loan length.
 Fees: Any additional costs, such as origination fees, are factored into the APR, so you’ll need to know what those are, too.
 Taxes: Applicable state, county, and city sales taxes can be rolled into a car loan.

 2. Run the APR Equation

 I = Interest, taxes, and fees P = Principal T = Term (in days)

 How Do Auto Lenders Calculate APR?